Building Community

 Christians often give up when squabbling breaks out in stage two, because they know that it signals a failure of Christian love, and if God is not helping them toward unity then they suppose unity is unattainable.
 The important thing is not to avoid conflict but to persevere and forgive each other.
 If you find yourself in a difference of opinion, strip your rhetoric of satire and barbs; say what you think and why, but say it courteously.
 (That is not the norm in our culture.)
 Say what statements or actions you disagree with, rather than disagreeing with the personality of the other.
 Christians should actually be better at doing stage three, because it involves some processes described in the New Testament, where subjecting your expectations to death is described as crucifying them (Romans 6:3-12) or mortification (Romans 8:13).

 Scott Peck, himself a Christian, found that the stages of community-forging were the same for Christians as for other groups.
-But there is something unique which Christians can do, that I doubt he witnessed.
+But there is something unique that Christians can do, which I doubt he witnessed.
 Jesus said that where believers gather for Christian purposes, He would be present (Matthew 18:20).
 Believers should therefore speak and behave as if Jesus were actually in the room but invisible – because he is!
+Church is far more than a meeting of persons who each know Christ; he will run the meeting (if he is let).
 Genuine believers will soon get into the habit of speaking according to the view that Jesus is present.
 Pin notices on the wall saying “Don’t speak about Jesus in his presence – speak to him or to others!”
 A sense of the shift required can be experienced by reading Frank Laubach’s book The Master Speaks, a harmonisation of the gospels altered grammatically to put Jesus into the first person – an autobiography of his time on earth.
 By speaking of Jesus as You, rather than He or by name, you are not trying to convince yourself of something that isn’t true – you are trying to convince yourself of something that IS true.

 Not many gatherings of Christians are conducted like that, even though Paul said that we should pray without ceasing (1 Thessalonians 5:17, Ephesians 6:18), a statement which suggests that prayer isn’t what it is often taken to be.
-Speaking one by one directly to Jesus is only part of group meetings, for we also encounter him in others.
+Speaking one by one directly to Jesus is only part of group meetings, moreover, for we also encounter him in others.
 Meetings should encourage fluid social interactions that facilitate people getting to know each other better – each one’s hopes and fears – the better to love and support each other in mutual edification.
 People only open up when they trust each other, and winning trust takes time, effort and wisdom.
+Trust is also forged in working together to do the works of the kingdom, such as helping the helpless and battling evil and its effects in the local community.
 The result is koinonia, which in the Christian context means a shared interaction with Jesus, the corporate experience of the Holy Spirit.
 He is given freedom to set the agenda and run the group.
 Even if your private relationship with Jesus is firm, this will add a further dimension to your faith.

 Christianity is a religion of relationship.
 In community, the group learns who has which gifts of the Holy Spirit, the better to work together as the body of Christ.
 The spirit of the community, its ‘community spirit’ or spirit of unity, is the Holy Spirit (Ephesians 4).
 The presence of the Holy Spirit is vital, for you cannot just decide to prophesy as described in 1 Corinthians 14; prophecy is God speaking.